Gishamu/paymates/README.md

  After we have finished to install our project successfuly, we have to configure our with the right configuration so that our project can work very well.<br>
  This project uses a .env file to store enviromental variables and our secret keys.
- In the root directory of the project navigate to the root directory of folder payments which will contain files like settings, in that root directory, create a .env file, in the .env file create enviromental variable and name it PAYMET_API_KEY as the example below.
+ In the root directory of the project navigate to the root directory of folder payments which will contain files like settings, in that root directory, create a .env file, in the .env file create enviromental variable and name it paymates_API_KEY as the example below.
  ```
- PAYMET_API_KEY=yourAPIKey
+ paymates_API_KEY=yourAPIKey
  ```
  Remember you have to have an account with flutterwave, if you don't have an account with flutterwave, you can create one from [flutterwave](https://flutterwave.com/ug/) and if you have one, get your secret key from the flutterwave dashboard and place it where yourAPIKey is.

- # Using the Paymets project
+ # Using the paymates project
  After you have finished all the above processes we have mentioned, that means the project is read to get used.<br>
 ## Starting a django server
   For our project to start we have to start a server that will run our project and we can do so by going to the root directory of our project and run the following command in the commalind line interface